📺 Watch this and other posts on YouTube or listen on Spotify, Apple Podcasts, and YouTube Music.

 Intro

-Just like Coca-Cola, the long-term care insurance industry stumbled early on.
-But they also learned, adapted, and brought smarter, more reliable policies to market—policies that work better for today’s consumers.
+In the same way, the LTCi industry stumbled early—but it didn’t stop there.
+Insurers learned, adapted, and came back with smarter, more reliable policies that work better for today’s consumers.

 Post jargon